Draggie306/norris/CONTRIBUTING.md

 ### Navigating the repository

-**Norris** follows a simple repository structure, consisting of three core branches (`main`, `dev`, and `docs`) and any number of additional branches for new features, pull requests, and so on.
+**Norris** follows a simple repository structure, consisting of three core branches (`main`, `python-dev`, and `docs`) and any number of additional branches for new features, pull requests, and so on.

 <details>
 <summary>Branch structure</summary>

 - `main` is the main (default) branch, meant for stable release versions of **Norris**.
+It currently contains the latest stable rust version of the bot.

     > [!TIP]
     > Avoid committing directly to `main`.
 You should instead commit to another relevant branch and merge into it once finished.

-- `dev` is the core development branch, where most development occurs, and is intended to be merged into `main` after thorough reviews and testing.
+- `python-dev` is the python development branch, for the python version of the bot.

     > [!NOTE]
     > There is also another development branch, `riir`, used for developing the Rust version of **Norris**.
-Like `dev`, this is intended to be merged into `main` after all changes are approved.
+This is intended to be merged into `main` after all changes are approved.

 - `docs` is the branch for external documentation (i.e. *not* inline comment-based documentation) such as [design documents and diagrams](docs/), and is also intended to be merged into `main` after reviews.

-- Other branches typically branch out from `dev` or `main`, and may be merged back into their source (`dev` or `main`) when necessary.
+- Other branches typically branch out from `python-dev` or `main`, and may be merged back into their source (`python-dev` or `main`) when necessary.

 </details>